Kupuna Education CenterOffice of Continuing Education and Training

 Kupuna Education Center Coordinator

 Jan Thurman is a Registered Kinesiotherapist, licensed massage therapist, lecturer and former Director of the SDSU Adaptive Fitness Clinic (formerly SDSU Fitness Clinic for Individuals w/Disabilities).
 Ms. Thurman has been working as a Kinesiotherapist since 2000, taught Kinesiology students in an adaptive rehabilitation center from 2002 to 2015, and has worked as a therapist since 1999.
 Ms. Thurman has earned a B.S. specializing in fitness, nutrition, and health and an M.P.H. specializing in epidemiology both degrees earned at San Diego State University.
 She is a certified MELT instructor, a board certified Tai Chi for Arthritis for Fall Prevention Instructor, she is experienced in Active Isolated Stretching – The Mattes Method and multiple other therapeutic exercise modalities.
 Additionally, she is a member of the American Kinesiotherapy Association, the Medical Fitness Association, the International Council on Active Aging, and the Tai Chi for Health Institute.

 Contact by phone: (808) 734-9469

 Anne Matute received her Masters in Education Degree from Chaminade University of Honolulu.
 Her degree emphasis was in Special Education.
 She has taught with the State of Hawaii Department of Education as a general education and special education teacher.
-There she used her knowledge and skills to help student with various disabilities learn at their full potential.
-Ms. Matute has also worked with the Honolulu Heart Program (HPP) – Asian Aging study.
-The HPP was a longitudinal study of Japanese American men.
+There she used her knowledge and skills to help a student with various disabilities learn at their full potential.
+Ms. Matute has also worked with the Honolulu Heart Program (HHP) – Asian Aging study.
+The HHP was a longitudinal study of Japanese-American men.
 She assisted in collecting data from participants for research on brain aging, dementia, and Parkinson’s disease.

 Contact by phone: (808) 734-9461